DJFancyAl/Plotter_Monitoring/README.md

 * Total farm capacity
 * Total balance of XCH Chia coin
 * If new Chia coin has been added to the wallet

+## Configuration

+The __Plotter Monitor__ package requires some basic configuration to work for the individual user.
+Additionally, it provides some options that customize the usage of tools.
+Settings and configuration are handled in a _config.yaml_ file.
+To create this file - copy the _config.yaml.default_ file and then rename it to _config.yaml_ for user configuration. *DO NOT MAKE CHANGES TO THE DEFAULT FILE.
+ONLY MAKE CHANGES TO YOUR NEW CONFIG FILE*

+Once you have created the new configuration file, you may begin changing parameters to suit your needs.
+Here are descriptions of the necessary and unnecessary parameters:

+### Notifications

+Notifications are sent to Discord webhooks.
+You may use the same webhook for multiple parameters, or different ones based on how you would like notifications delivered.

+* __system_webhook__ - The Discord webhook where notifications where "System Monitoring" notifications will sent.
+* __plotter_webhook__ - The Discord webhook where notifications where "Plotter Monitoring" notifications will sent.
+* __miner_webhook_true__ - The Discord webhook where notifications where "Miner Monitoring" notifications will sent if recurring notifications are set.
+* __miner_webhook_false__ - The Discord webhook where notifications where "Miner Monitoring" notifications will sent only if the miner is not running.

+### System Parameters

+Use these settings to confugire how the system monitor runs.
+You may need to change these parameters several times to find the threshhold which works best for you.

+* __always_notify__ - If False - it will only notify if a mining process is not running.
+* __hpool_path__ - The folder where your HPOOL Miner is located. - __MUST BE SET.__ Example: _C:\Users\CurrentUser\Documents\HPool-Miner-chia-v1.4.1-0-windows_
+* __chia_path__ - The folder where your Chia.exe is located. - __MUST BE SET.__ Example: _C:\Users\CurrentUser\AppData\Local\chia-blockchain\app-1.2.2\resources\app.asar.unpacked\daemon_

+### Plotting Parameters

+Use this setting to configure how the plotter monitor runs.

+* __pslog_path__ - The folder where the PSChiaPlotter logs are located - __MUST BE SET.__  Example: _C:\Users\CurrentUser\.chia\mainnet\plotter_

+### Miner Parameters

+Use these settings to configure how the miner monitor runs.

+* __always_notify__ - If False - it will only notify if a mining process is not running.
+* __hpool_path__ - The folder where your HPOOL Miner is located. - __MUST BE SET.__ Example: _C:\Users\CurrentUser\Documents\HPool-Miner-chia-v1.4.1-0-windows_
+* __chia_path__ - The folder where your Chia.exe is located. - __MUST BE SET.__ Example: _C:\Users\CurrentUser\AppData\Local\chia-blockchain\app-1.2.2\resources\app.asar.unpacked\daemon_